-The Chief Executive Officer on the application of the employee or otherwise can in writing suspend a Plan.
-In deciding to suspend a Plan, either on application of the employee or otherwise, the Chief Executive Officer will take into account the employee's circumstances and response to any proposal to suspend, and what is reasonably required to meet the operational requirements PAHSMA.
-Suspension may occur either during the work period or the leave period of the Plan, and will be for such period as may be specified by the Chief Executive Officer in the instrument by which the Plan is suspended.
+The Head of Agency on the application of the employee or otherwise can in writing suspend a Plan.

+In deciding to suspend a Plan, either on application of the employee or otherwise, the Head of Agency will take into account the employee's circumstances and response to any proposal to suspend, and what is reasonably required to meet the operational requirements of the Agency.
+Suspension may occur either during the work period or the leave period of the Plan, and will be for such period as may be specified by the Head of Agency in the instrument by which the Plan is suspended.

 Where the total period of the Plan comprises five years or more (for example a four over five Plan) the Plan may only be suspended with the agreement of the employee.

-An employee is entitled to compensation for reasonable expenses incurred by the employee, but not otherwise recoverable, as a result of the Chief Executive Officer's decision to suspend the Plan otherwise than on the application of the employee.
+An employee is entitled to compensation for reasonable expenses incurred by the employee, but not otherwise recoverable, as a result of the Head of Agency's decision to suspend the Plan otherwise than on the application of the employee.